Alamodome: Renovations

 On April 15, 2005, the San Antonio City Council voted to spend close to $6.5 million to renovate the Alamodome in an effort to lure a Major League Soccer franchise to the city.
 After the election of Phil Hardberger as the new mayor, those efforts were abandoned, though the approved renovations to the facility continued as planned.
 The city administration and local business leaders have re-focused their efforts to bringing an NFL franchise to San Antonio.

 On April 19, 2007, the San Antonio City Council unanimously approved an additional $8.3 million to fund renovations and enhancements to the facility.

 In the summer of 2008 the audio system was upgraded.

 In 2009 new LED video panels were added to the 5th level.

-Although when the Alamodome was built it was an ideal state-of-the-art NFL stadium, by today's standards the facility would have to undergo renovations and add a considerable number of luxury suites in order to make it a profitable venue for an NFL team.
-Preliminary estimates put the cost of improvements at $100–150 million.
+Although the Alamodome was built for NFL football, by today's standards, the facility would have to undergo renovations and add a considerable number of luxury suites in order to make it a profitable venue for an NFL team.
+In 2024, the city estimated a renovated Alamodome, anchoring a new sports park in downtown San Antonio, could combine to cost $3–4 billion.

 In 2011, the Alamodome introduced a new configuration branded as the Illusions Theater, wherein the north end of the stadium can be partitioned into a smaller, pop-up auditorium setting with a ceiling, carpeting, and stage.
 The configuration includes up to 1,000 seats of floor space, and can seat up to 11,600 when using the existing grandstand.
 The configuration was designed to host mid-sized events (which, prior to its closure and renovation, were primarily held at the San Antonio Municipal Auditorium), including concerts, conventions, and graduation ceremonies.
 The project had a budget of $1 million.